-His commentary shows the event from multiple points of view, including from the perspective of the thousands of young activists, some driven by either their ecoanxiety (link to Alonso video clip) or ecoanger, who attended to voice concerns and offer to collaborate.
-You can also learn about the Financial Times-sponsored discussion Aguirre and representatives of UNESCO, Earth Day, and Education International had at COP26 about Why Climate literacy and civic skill building will solve the climate crisis. (use that photo for the blog)
+His commentary shows the event from multiple points of view, including from the perspective of the thousands of young activists, some driven by either their ecoanxiety or ecoanger, who attended to voice concerns and offer to collaborate.
+You can also learn about the Financial Times-sponsored discussion Aguirre and representatives of UNESCO, Earth Day, and Education International had at COP26 about Why Climate literacy and civic skill building will solve the climate crisis.

 Come to the Mason Climate Action Plan townhall on Friday, Nov 19 at 1:30 p.m.
-REGISTER (get link from ISE) and engage with the Mason Sustainability Council, hear from speakers including ESP's own Professor Dann Sklarew and also get a chance to share your thoughts.
+Register and engage with the Mason Sustainability Council, hear from speakers including ESP's own Professor Dann Sklarew and also get a chance to share your thoughts.

 Network and learn Sign up forMason's ISE / ESP Dept / Center for Climate Change Communications-sponsored COP26 Recap panel discussion on Tuesday, Nov 23 at 11 a.m.